schanjr/algorithms/popular_data_structures/probabilistic/skip_list/readme.md

 ## SkipList
-_When there is a need of using Binary Search Trees, prefer skip list._
+_When there is a need of using Binary Search Trees in multi threaded environment, prefer skip list._

 ## Time Complexity Analysis